 The CDCR is responsible for the incarceration of adult felons, including the provision of training, education, and health care services.
 As of February 4, 2015, CDCR housed about 132,000 adult inmates in the state's prison system.
 Most of these inmates are housed in the state's 34 prisons and 43 conservation camps.
 About 15,000 inmates are housed in either in-state or out-of-state contracted prisons.
 The department also supervises and treats about 44,000 adult parolees and is responsible for the apprehension of those parolees who commit new offenses or parole violations.
-In addition, about 700 juvenile offenders are housed in facilities and one conservation camp.
+In addition, about 700 juvenile offenders are housed in facilities operated by CDCR's Division of Juvenile Justice, which includes three facilities and one conservation camp.